bloovis/sup-notmuch.mirror/README.md

 * removed `deleted;spam;` from the `exclude_tags` line.
 This allows sup to search for deleted or spam emails.

+* changed `synchronize_flags` to false.
+This prevents notmuch from modifying email filenames, which could confuse sup and cause it to crash.

 I left the `path` value in the `[database]` section unchanged.
 I used `maildirmake` to create `~/mail`, and to create the `sent`, `draft`, and `inbox` subdirectories